helgoboss/reaper-rs/README.md

 It also exposes the [SWELL C++ API](https://www.cockos.com/wdl/), which is provided by REAPER on Linux and macOS in order to enable developers to create cross-platform user interfaces with a subset of the Win32 API.

+## Example

+A minimal working extension project can be found [here](https://github.com/helgoboss/reaper-rs-hello-world-extension). **Make sure you also read the [basics](#basics) though!** It's important to understand the differences between the provided APIs and be aware that the high-level API shouldn't be used for anything else than bootstrapping the extension (because I don't keep it stable).

 ## Basics